 Thailand: A legal status for refugee children

-In northern Thailand, Terre des Hommes supports refugee children and relatives of indigenous minorities.
-They are stateless: they are often denied fundamental rights themselves.
-The situation only improves gradually and thanks to persistent work.
+In northern Thailand, Terre des Hommes supports refugee children and members of indigenous minorities.
+They are stateless and often denied even basic rights.
+Only gradually, and thanks to persistent work, is the situation improving.

 Between one and two million people in Thailand are stateless.
 In the north, in the province of Mae Hong Son, there are far more than half of the population.
 It is difficult for a simple reason to appreciate their exact number: they do not exist on paper.